 Want to get off-grid power in your shed?
-We show you how with this handy guide covering all the basics from figuring out your power needs, to understanding 12V systems, to choosing batteries, power sources and more – everything you need to run your shed on green, mains-free energy.
+We show you how with this handy guide covering all the basics.
+From figuring out your power needs, to understanding 12V systems and choosing batteries, power sources and more – here's everything you need to run your shed on green, mains-free energy.

 At a glance:

 - Work out how much power you need

 - Decide on a power source - solar or wind

 Step 1: Work out how much power you need

 Do you just need a couple of lights for occasional use, or do you plan to run broadband, a computer, heating, or a host of power tools?

 The amount of power you require dictates the type of system you install, so calculating your power requirements is key to setting up a system that works for you.

 Photonic Universe provides a useful chart that matches the power consumption of electrical items you intend to use in your shed, to the power rating required from your inverter, which we’ll discuss in the next section.